 Des Moines is home to a large Sudanese population—and to one Arabic-speaking Sudanese Presbyterian church which meets at the former Cottage Grove Avenue Presbyterian Church in Des Moines.
-Central partners with the First Arabic Worshiping Community—building relationships, supporting them financially, helping to maintain their building—as they work to establish themselves as a full-fledged congregation.
+Central partners with the First Arabic Presbyterian Church of Des Moines —building relationships, supporting them financially, helping to maintain their building—as they work to establish themselves as a full-fledged congregation.

 Refugee Re-settlement Team

 Central Presbyterian Church and our World & Community Concerns Committee are working with the U.S. Committee for Refugees & Immigrants (USCRI) office here in Des Moines to “sponsor” an incoming family from another country.
 The first step in the process is a donations collection to help a family set-up a home as they begin the next chapter of their journey in Des Moines.
 After the family arrives, we will be paired with a family as part of the USCRI Family & Friend program.
 We are excited to help in any way we can, but we especially look forward to building meaningful relationships with people who are going through an experience that is unimaginable to many.
 For details on this ministry, contact Central’s Refugee Resettlement Team Coordinator Annie Brandt, 515-556-5436.